nfredmond/DOT-Dashboard/README.md

 - Report and documentation generation
 - Community feedback analysis and categorization
 - Contextual project assistant with document awareness
+- **Agent capabilities** with computer access and web browsing using OpenAI Agents SDK
+- Real-time streaming of agent reasoning and decision-making
+- Specialized agents for analysis, file retrieval, and web research
+- Agent handoffs for complex multi-stage tasks

 ### 👥 User Management